 Oil and gas production necessarily includes operations both on the surface and subsurface of the property involved.
-The rights of an oil and gas company to operate on the property are governed by the specific lease or agreement in place, state law, and federal law.
+The rights of a company to operate on the property are governed by the specific lease or agreement in place, state law, and federal law.
 Oftentimes, there are disputes alleging that a company has exceeded its right under the agreement and require litigation to determine the company’s rights to operate.
 This may lead to a halt to production and significant impact on revenue.
 Joe Frick Law, PLLC will aggressively work to quickly resolve any trespass issue that may affect the rights of the parties involved.

 Joe Frick Law, PLLC represents clients in litigation to resolve issues relating to oil and gas production.
 We also represent clients in the following matters:

 - Joint operating interest disputes;